eclipse-pass/pass-indexer/README.md

 A custom normalizer is defined to handle fields containing fedora URIs mapping them to their Fedora resource path.
 This allows searches to be done using either the public or private URI.

+### Pass Indexer Test Note:

+In the integration test class `PassIndexerIT`, some tests may fail with an error message saying that some PUT requests fail because resources are system (fcrepo) managed.
+These errors are caused by 409 errors from Fedora See the Fedora documentation about the [Containers RESTful API](https://wiki.lyrasis.org/display/FEDORA475/RESTful+HTTP+API+-+Containers#RESTfulHTTPAPIContainers-YellowPUTCreatearesourcewithaspecifiedpath,orreplacethetriplesassociatedwitharesourcewiththetriplesprovidedintherequestbody.).

 # Award Number normalization

 A custom normalizer is defined to help searching award numbers.